Read the webinar transcript – Coming Soon

-Ila Eckhoff, CPA is a Managing Director at Blackrock and has over 30 years of financial services experience.
-She graduated from Brandeis University in 1982. and has an MBA and CPA in accounting from Baruch College.
-Ila sits on the Board of Directors of the Cerebral Palsy Foundation and the DTCC Global Trade Repository.
-She is a senior member of BlackRock’s Investment Operations team responsible for Industry and Counterparty Management, representing Blackrock in industry forums and on advisory committees at SIFMA, ISDA and IHS Markit.
+Ila Eckhoff, CPA serves on the Board of Directors of the Cerebral Palsy Foundation.
+As a Jewish woman with this lived disability,Ms. Eckhoff is a Managing Director at Blackrock and has over 30 years of financial services experience.
+She graduated from Brandeis University and has an MBA and CPA in accounting from Baruch College.
+She is a senior member of BlackRock’s Investment Operations team responsible for Industry and Counterparty Management, representing Blackrock in industry forums and is on advisory committees at SIFMA, ISDA and IHS Markit.

-Lori Golden is EY Abilities Strategy Leader, driving efforts to build an enabling, inclusive environment for people of all abilities.
-She advises the firm’s 1,000 member AccessAbilities professional network, leads initiatives to enhance accessibility in EY offices, processes and technologies, educate EY people on abilities issues and create new recruiting and employment models.
-Lori’s helped build innovative programs including EY’s Neurodiversity Centers of Excellence and We Care, aimed at equipping colleagues to support colleagues struggling with mental illness or substance misuse.
-Lori serves on the US Department of Labor’s Circle of Champions, served on the Board of Directors and Corporate Advisory Board of Disability: IN, and is Vice Chair of the Board of TransCen, which places youth with disabilities in competitive employment.
+Lori Golden is Abilities Strategy Leader at Ernst & Young.
+She has non-visible disabilities and is the mother of young adults with non-visible disabilities.
+She’s been with EY 20 years, driving efforts to build an enabling, inclusive environment for people of all abilities.
+Lori advises the firm’s 1,000 member AccessAbilities professional network, leads initiatives to enhance accessibility in EY offices, processes and technologies, educates EY people on abilities issues and creates new recruiting and employment models.
+Ms. Golden helped build innovative programs including EY’s Neurodiversity Centers of Excellence and We Care, equipping colleagues to support colleagues struggling with mental illness or substance misuse.
+She’s won several internal awards for innovation, serves on the Board of Directors for several disability non-profits, and facilitates a Family Connections training class for the National Alliance on Mental Illness.
+Ms. Golden grew up in a Jewish household where giving back was a key value, and is a graduate of Harvard University.